The health of a plant depends upon its roots. The yield of vegetables and fruits depends upon roots.

 When a germinating seed sprouts, a root emerges from the lower portion of the seed and begins to grow straight down.
 This initial root is called the taproot or primary root.
 The primary root can grow several inches or more into the soil even before the plant’s developing shoot emerges aboveground.

 A taproot can remain as a plant’s dominant root throughout the plant’s life; this is the case with carrots, spinach, and dandelions.
-Or, in some plants the taproot can be replaced by fibrous roots—a mass of slender roots that look like string; this is the case with corn and onions.
+Or, in some plants, the taproot can be replaced by fibrous roots—a mass of slender roots that look like a string; this is the case with corn and onions.

 Some plants develop lateral or side roots—roots that branch out from the original taproot; this is the case with tomatoes.